Residence Hall Procedures

 Lost keys must be reported to Campus Housing immediately.
 If a Resident loses her keys, the student will incur a $65 charge that will be added to her student account.

-In order to change your meal plan, residents must contact Catherine Hopkins, Director of Campus Housing at email@example.com by September 4, 2013.
+In order to change your meal plan, residents must contact Campus Housing at email@example.com by September 4, 2015.

-Note: First year students must remain on the 19 meal plan in the fall semester.
+Note: First year students must remain on the 19 meal plan.

 The following items are strictly prohibited in student rooms as a matter of health and fire safety: